Arindam-7/classifying-butterflies/README.md

 [Download the Dataset from here](https://drive.google.com/drive/folders/1HuA3vjxzOfNKhiYxFt0HfUZQkaoeY0yk?usp=sharing)

-## MobileNet Family of Architectures: MobileNet, MobileNetV2, and MobileNetV3

-This project employs various architectures from the MobileNet family - MobileNet, MobileNetV2, and MobileNetV3 - to achieve efficient and accurate butterfly classification.

 ## MobileNet

 The `tf.keras.applications.MobileNet` function is used to instantiate the MobileNet architecture.
 Key parameters and features include: